Shigeaki-Kanatani/Probe_Design_ver2/README.md

 <img width="1288" alt="Screenshot 2024-05-30 at 15 17 26" src="https://github.com/Shigeaki-Kanatani/Probe_Design_ver2/assets/40339288/2334032a-5d88-4e1c-91cd-4a9c8a8c6d0f">

+### Download results

-- 2.7.
-From "Alignments" tab, click on Download on the right corner of the window and download hit table files both in txt and csv in sub-folder Blast (step-2).
+- From "Alignments" tab, click on Download on the right corner of the window and download hit table files both in txt and csv in sub-folder Blast (step-2).
 Also save the html file as the record in that folder.

-3.1.
-First page that appears (by default Discription Tab):
+- First page that appears (by default Discription Tab):

 <img width="1295" alt="Screenshot 2024-05-30 at 15 22 23" src="https://github.com/Shigeaki-Kanatani/Probe_Design_ver2/assets/40339288/4d4e4927-d2aa-4c33-a7f0-5734bc2607d4">

-3.2.
-After clicking on the "Alignments" tab:
+- After clicking on the "Alignments" tab:

 <img width="1295" alt="Screenshot 2024-05-30 at 15 22 23" src="https://github.com/Shigeaki-Kanatani/Probe_Design_ver2/assets/40339288/327106bc-f5c3-402f-b543-439e56ca2cab">

+### Extract the sequence regions excluded for probe design

-5. specify the regions which are not used for probe design:
+- specify the regions which are not used for probe design:

    5.1.
 In the html file (or blast result page step: 3.2.)
 Check the column specifies the percent identity and look down and find the rows that are below 100%: